-- B. If there is no discharge during any reporting period, the report shall so state.

-Monitoring reports must be addressed to the Regional Board, Attention: Information Technology Unit. - C. By January 30th of each year, beginning January 30, 2012, the Discharger shall submit an annual summary report to the Regional Board.
-The report shall contain both tabular and graphical summaries of the monitoring data obtained during the previous calendar year.
-In addition, the Discharger shall discuss the compliance record and the corrective actions taken, or planned, which may be needed to bring the discharge into full compliance with the waste discharge requirements (WDRs). - D. Laboratory analyses all chemical, bacteriological, and toxicity analyses shall be conducted at a laboratory certified for such analyses by the California Department of Public Health Environmental Laboratory Accreditation Program (ELAP).
-A copy of the laboratory certification shall be provided each time a new and/or renewal is obtained from ELAP.
+- B. If there is no discharge during any reporting period, the report shall so state. - C. By January 30th of each year, beginning January 30, 2013, the Discharger shall submit an annual summary report to the Regional Board.
+The report shall contain both tabular and graphical summaries of the monitoring data obtained during the previous calendar year, and maintenance procedures.
+In addition, the Discharger shall discuss the compliance record and the corrective actions taken, or planned, which may be needed to bring the discharge into full compliance with the waste discharge requirements. - D. Laboratory analyses all chemical, bacteriological, and toxicity analyses shall be conducted at a laboratory certified for such analyses by the California Department of Public Health Environmental Laboratory Accreditation Program (ELAP).
+A copy of the laboratory certification shall be provided each time a new and/or renewal certification is obtained from ELAP.